dphdmn/slidingPuzzleAnimation/README.md

 requires ffmpeg installed

+to make it work on windows you may have to fix dependecy issues with svg converter:
+# pip install pipwin
+# pipwin install cairocffi

 tested on windows only, but probably does not matter if you compile image_gen yourself and call it image_gen.exe

 usage example: